-Leveraging its knowledge of law firm operations and proven document management capabilities, DTI entered the on-site legal facilities management (FM) business in 1999.
+Leveraging our knowledge of law firm operations and proven document management capabilities, DTI entered the on-site legal facilities management (FM) business in 1999.

-In 2003, DTI expanded the scope of its offerings to include electronically stored information (ESI) services.
-The company’s Atlanta-based National Technology Center (“NTC East”) was opened in 2004 to provide a platform capable of supporting a wide range of ESI functions, including computer forensics, data acquisition, data extraction and conversion and web hosting.
+DTI expanded its scope in 2003 to include electronically stored information (ESI) services.
+The company’s National Data Centers provide a complex platform capable of supporting a wide range of ESI functions, including computer forensics, data acquisition, data extraction and conversion, and web hosting.

-In 2011, DTI further expanded the scope of its offerings to include Knowledge Process Outsourcing (KPO) services – adding support for clients in areas such as word processing and proofreading, creative services, research, finance & accounting, contract management and managed document review.
-In support of these services, the company opened its first two KPO centers, located in Atlanta and Washington, DC.
+In 2011, DTI further expanded the scope of its offerings to include outsourcing services for clients in areas such as word processing and proofreading, desktop publishing services, research, finance and accounting, contract management, and managed document review.